mdulin2/SC3/README.md

 	- Make POST and DELETE requests to an endpoint
 - **Nailterest**:
 	- Storage of favorite links (pictures, text files, etc.)
-	- Use this feature to grab data from a localhost server that is running
+	- Use this feature to grab data from a localhost server that is running.
+This is also known as SSRF
-		- Also known as SSRF
+- Regex Bypass Quiz

 ### Memory Corruption
 - Buffer Overflow series (buf_series)(6):